PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step6.md

 ## Create a Service

-We want to have a Service which Incidents and Alerts will be trigger on.
+We want to have a Service where we can trigger Incidents and Alerts.

 Let's use the [Create Service](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1services/post) endpoint to create a Service.